 Let us now derive properties of vector harmonics in $dS_3$, which appear notably as solutions to the conformal Killing equation on $dS_3$.
 The vector harmonics in $dS_3$ are closely related to the vector harmonics of $S^3$, see e.g. \cite{Higuchi:1986wu,Marolf_2009,Higuchi_2003}.

 An arbitrary vector on dS$_3$ can be expressed as the sum of a transverse vector (i.e. divergence-free vector) and a longitudinal vector (i.e. which is the gradient of a scalar).
 We will treat them separately in what follows.
-In both cases, such vector fields $V^{a}$ obey
+In this section, we consider vector fields $V^{a}$ which obey